ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             Internalize
         </td>
         <td>
-            Set all types but the ones from the first assembly 'internal'
+            Set all types but the ones from the first assembly 'internal'.
         </td>
     </tr>
 	<tr>